containers/podman/docs/source/markdown/podman-build.1.md

 container with just the specified capabilties, as long as this list of capabilities is a subset of the default list.

-If the specified capabilities are not in the default set, the container will print an error message and will run the container with the default capabilities.
+If the specified capabilities are not in the default set, Podman will print an error message and will run the container with the default capabilities.

 **--layers**